codedloki/E-MartMaagement-System/README.md

 📌 Project Overview

 The E-Mart Management System is a MySql Python (mention your language) based project designed to manage and streamline offline shopping processes.
-It provides an efficient way to handle products, customers, orders, billing, and inventory in one place.
+It provides an efficient way to handle products, customers, orders, billing, and inventory in one place added securitt.